chunksnbits/portfolio/docs/en/README.md

 ::: spacer

-- task + sprint planing
+- task + sprint planning
 - coordination with business and technical stakeholders
 - coordination of architectural decision with architecture board
 - consultant for UX + design topics